akshgpt7/whac-a-mole/README.md

 ## About
-The classic arcade game, whac-a-mole built using python.
+The classic arcade game, whac-a-mole built using python.<br>
-The GUI is built using tkinter, and threading helps run multiple processes together.
+The GUI is built using tkinter, and threading helps run multiple processes together.<br>
 *(Play with mouse or on touchscreen for best experience.)*

 ## Setup and Usage